 Killer Vanilla from Taylor & Colledge

-Once vanilla beans have been scraped out, I add the remaining pods to a jar of golden caster sugar to flavour it and always have one on the go.
-I have not thought of doing this with icing sugar before though, so I was intrigued by the Vanilla Bean Dusting Sugar.
-So far, I’ve used it to cover a cake and it worked very well.
+Once I’ve scraped out my vanilla bean pods, I add the remaining pods to a jar of golden caster sugar to flavour it and always have one on the go.
+I’ve not thought of doing this with icing sugar before though, so I was intrigued by the Vanilla Bean Dusting Sugar.
+So far, I’ve used it to cover a cake and to dust these vanilla biscuits.
+Both worked very well.
 The recipe for this will be appearing shortly.
-I can see myself following one of the suggestions on the container and dusting my porridge liberally with this.
+I can see myself following one of the suggestions on the container and dusting my porridge liberally with it too.

 Vanilla paste is new to me.
 Essentially, it is the scraped out seeds combined with vanilla extract and sugar.
 I recently used it in some mini chocolate persimmon cakes and was really pleased with the results.
 It gave a good flavour and the flecks of vanilla seed looked attractive in the icing.
 I will be posting the recipe for this tomorrow.

-Last but by no means least, was this fabulous Vanilla Bean grinder and I have fallen in love.
+Last but by no means least, is this fabulous Vanilla bean grinder and I have fallen in love with it.
 Working to the same principle as a pepper grinder, this contains shards of dry (ish) vanilla pod and enables you to top off any dish you care to with freshly ground vanilla.
 It even has two settings, one for a fine grind and one for a coarser one.
 I trialled it out on my chilli, ginger & persimmon tarts and was impressed that the vanilla flavour came through so well.
 The black flecks on top looked rather good too, I thought.